knee-cola/jest-mock-promise/README.md

 * [API](#api)

 # TL; DR
-Although its originally created to make writing unit tests easier, it can also be used outside the unit testing context.
-In fact it doesn't even contain any unit-testing-specific features and apart from it's name it has nothing to do with _Jest_.

 ### Why is it then called *jest-mock-promise*?
 Because it was originally written as a part of the [jest-mock-fetch](https://www.npmjs.com/package/jest-mock-fetch) project and still is it's integral part (as an external dependency).
 So it's name is a legacy of it's humble beginnings :)